 Read out these 14 interesting facts about our solar system.

-14. If you are travelling at speed of Space station, you can go to Moon and come back to Earth in a day.
+14. If you are traveling at speed of Space station, you can go to Moon and come back to Earth in a day.

 15. 52 computers have been installed to control the systems on the ISS.